 JDBC URL

-Enter the JDBC connection method, for example:
+Enter the JDBC connection method, for example,

-jdbc:hive2://host1:port1/orjdbc:kyuubi://host1:port1/, no need to enter the database name.Authentication Type
+jdbc:hive2://host1:port1/orjdbc:kyuubi://host1:port1/.
+You do not need to enter a database name.Authentication Type

-Supports No Authentication, LDAP, and Kerberos authentication methods.
+Supports No Authentication, LDAP, and Kerberos authentication.

 Principal: Enter the Kerberos authentication username corresponding to the Spark Keytab File.